sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 Sourcegraph's Kubernetes deployment [requires an Enterprise license key](https://about.sourcegraph.com/pricing).

-- Create an account on or sign in to sourcegraph.com, and go to https://sourcegraph.com/subscriptions/new to obtain a license key.

-- Once you have a license key, add it to your [site configuration](https://docs.sourcegraph.com/admin/config/site_config).
+Once you have a license key, add it to your [site configuration](https://docs.sourcegraph.com/admin/config/site_config).

 ## Environment variables